JamieBriggsDev/Advent-of-Code-2022---Java/README.md

 # Advent of Code 2022 - Java / Spring Boot

-This project holds all of my solutions of advent of code 2022 written in Java and Spring Boot
+This project holds all of my solutions of advent of code 2022 written in Java and Spring Boot.

 | Day | Part 1             | Part 2             |
 |-----|--------------------|--------------------|